HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 {{ figure_markup(
   image="ecommerce-real-user-largest-contentful-paint-experiences.png",
-  caption="Real-user Largest Contentful Paint experiences", description="A bar chart showing the number of sites with a good LCP experiences for the top 5 most popular ecommerce platforms.
+  caption="Real-user Largest Contentful Paint experiences", description="A bar chart showing the number of sites with good LCP experiences for the top 5 most popular ecommerce platforms.
 WooCommerce has 28.07% on desktop and 17.53% on mobile, Shopify has 75.93% on desktop and 57.94% on mobile, PrestaShop has 61.54% on desktop and 39.85% on mobile, Magento has 45.20% on desktop and 30.03% on mobile, Wix eCommerce has 36.70% on desktop and 26.20% on mobile, and Squarespace Commerce has 39.63% on desktop and 24.37% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT70VMNXb1X6Mnh69JGhQILb5ImqBkg6MtMpPiZnrNfYXQ7nngGWHO_kj87tAG5FkIyOvpNNYJmkLVY/pubchart?oid=949717130&format=interactive", sheets_gid="1963925384", sql_file="core_web_vitals_passingmetrics_byvendor_bydevice.sql",